Module Catalogue 2023/24

 Description Semester When Set Percentage Comment

-Portfolio1A100Students to choose 3 x 1000 word position papers 3000 words in total, incl. footnotes but excluding bibliography
+Portfolio1A100Students choose and write 3 x 1000 word position papers.
+Word limit is 3000 words in total, including footnotes but excluding bibliography.

 Formative Assessments